 As you can see from the image above, the 3DTin website is opened and the interface of this online 3D modeling application is loaded in the browser window.
 From this image you can also see how feature rich this application really is, so much so that it can even compete with some of the more serious desktop 3D modeling applications like Wings3D, CatStd, Post3D.
 Since this is an online app, users can search through already existing models and are even offered some on the right so that we can see what others have made with 3DTin.

 Online 3D modeling with 3DTin

 The way that creating 3D models with 3DTin works is that you visit the website where 3DTin application is installed, and then you either open up an existing model which one of the users have decided to share with other, or you can work on your own, from scratch.
-To be able to save your work, you’re gonna have to register on the website, which is free, but you’re gonna need to have either Facebook, Twitter or Google+ account to connect with them.
+To be able to save your work, you’re going to have to register on the website, which is free, but you’re going to need to have either Facebook, Twitter or Google+ account to connect with them.
 Object manipulation is possible in several different ways, but the starting point of which would be to add shapes to the main workplace.
 Types of shapes that can be added would be:

 Each one of these has several different choices, for example if you open up the Spheres button, you’ll see something like this:

 After you add a shape, you can edit it by extruding it’s surface and manipulating it any way you wish.
 The Extruding tool is pretty much the standard when it comes to 3D modeling applications.
 If you are using shapes with sharp corners they can be edited by smoothing their edges: